gamesbook/protograf/docs/source/layouts_track.rst

             sequences=[5,10,15,20,25,30,35]
         )

-      This example is to show how a track could be used to construct a familiar shape - a scoring track for a game.
+      This example shows how a track could be used to construct a familiar shape - a scoring track for a game.

       In this case, a 30-sided polygon is used as the basis for the track.

-      Two tracks are constructed; first the one with the white circles and then the second one is constructed "above" it with blue circles;
+      Two tracks are constructed:

+      - first one has the white circles;
+      - second one is constructed "above" it with blue circles.

-      these circles are only drawn at every fifth location in the sequence.
+      The blue circles are only drawn at every *fifth* location in the sequence.

       The track's circles share the same *common* property, as the only difference between them is their *fill* color.